 Requirements and restrictions for case attachments in a file storage repository

 You can configure your application to store case attachments in a repository.
-Consider the following requirements and restrictions to ensure that your attachments are stored and retrieved correctly from a repository.
+When you

 - You must use the D_pxGetFile API to access the contents of an attachment.

 - Your email listener service package must enforce basic authentication.

 - Your email listener must be configured with an operator whose primary application uses the repository that your application uses.

 - Repositories support file attachments only.
 All other types of attachments are stored in a database.

 - You cannot change the content storage type from repository to a different type.